mslinn/sbt-ethereum-docs/gitbook/tasks.md

 ```

 ### `xethFindCacheOmitDupsCurrentCompilations`
 This task finds and caches compiled, deployable contract names, omitting ambiguous duplicates.
-Triggered by `ethSolidityCompile`.
+It is triggered by [ethSolidityCompile](#ethsoliditycompile).
 Sample usage:
 ```scala
 scala> 1 + 1